alexsabr/AS_Booksynthetized/modern-operating-systems.md

 Effectively giving protection for critical region, at the discretion of the programmer.
 One example of this feature is  "synchronized" keyword of Java

+### Message Passing
+Instead of locks and mutex and condition variables, concurrent entities send and receive message through the intermediary of the operating system to synchronize on who does what when.
+Allows for concurrent operation across network (unlike semaphores and mutex).
+The Message Passing Interface or MPI, is a standard designed specially to deliver this service in high performance computing.
+Implemented in many well known language like Python, Java,R, Matlab ... .

+### Synchronization Barrier
+Concept of concurrent programming where multiple concurrent entity have to wait each other at some milestone before continuing execution.
+Particularly useful again in High Performance Computing.
+Also useful in Operating System, for example with Super Scalar CPU where multiple instructions of a program are executed out of order, to ensure everyone has finished computing it's instruction before reassembling the result into a coherent result for the program.

+### Read-Copy Update
+Is it possible to have multiple concurrent entities operate on a shared data structure like a list, a tree or a table, concurrently, without locks, or mutexes on **the whole structure** (allowed on a smaller sample) and still be able to operate without race condition and inconsistent results ?
+After all we have listed earlier it should seem impossible yet it is enter the world of Read-Copy Update.

+Some  operations do need to be atomic, wether through the use of algorithm, mutexes, locks, monitors ... but only on a very small scale.
+Let's say the data structure is a stree, only the reading and writing operations of a single node need to be atomic.

+Here we have a  concurrent entity which wishes to implement an update on a node.
+Leaf or node with children, does not matter.
+It firsts copies atomically  the part of the data structure concerned by the change (a node in this example).
+It then perform the modification it wishes on the copy (updating a value changing a child, even deleting the node and making all children unreachable).
+Then it reintroduces the modified part, again atomically.

+After the part has been re-introduced other concurrent entities navigating the structure are now either in one of three state:

+- not yet reached the part modified, they will see it already updated when they encounter it if they do.
+- was just about to encounter the part  our concurrent entity was updating but had to wait for the lock while our entity was writing.
+    Just like the not yet reached part.
+- On a part related to the changed part but beyond it  (for example a child of the updated node wether direct child or very down the tree):
+  + the change either does not affect their work and all is good (example of a value update inside the node)
+  + they are now unknowingly working for nothing (example if parent node was deleted and child were not rattached) their work will be lost but it is deemed acceptable.

+One small detail to manage though is when to free part of the data structure which are no longer reachable by newer concurrent entities (i.e parts are old).
+They are maybe still being browsed by older concurrent entities who weren't aware of the change as they had already passed the modified part of the data structure when it was updated.

+One solution is to have **a grace period**.
+If you know how much time concurrent entity can spend at maximum in any part of the data structure, you can simply wait until this time has elapsed.
+You are now sure that all concurrent entities which had to work are now no longer browsing the part which is about to be deleted.
+You can thus delete it safely.

+This data structures trades space efficiency  for faster speed This data structure is very used in the linux Kernel, and in my opinion has it's place in databases system and some AI training shenanigans.

 ##  Memory Management
 ### Why is good memory management so important
 Let's say we have three places for a processor to access needed data